 Health Services is located in Hunter Hall.
-This service is contracted with Southwestern Vermont Medical Center Department of Occupational Health.
-A registered nurse is on-site 20 hours per week for medical care.
-Health records are not part of the academic record.
-They are filed in Heath Services per protocol for confidential medical files.
-These health records are kept for seven years upon graduation or leaving the College.
+This service is contracted with Southwestern Vermont Medical Center Department of Occupational Health and a registered nurse is on-site 20 hours per week for medical care.
+Health records are not part of the academic record; they are filed in Heath Services per protocol for confidential medical files.
+These health records are kept for seven years upon graduation or departure from the College.
 There is no charge for any on-site consultation.
 The following services are offered by Health Services.

-The RN on-site will evaluate and when necessary refer out to other providers.
-This may be to Southwestern Vermont Medical Center’s Emergency Department or Express Care or a specialty practice.
-When the student is referred off-site, there will be a bill that is the student’s responsibility.
+The RN on-site will evaluate and, when necessary, refer out to other providers.
+This may be to Southwestern Vermont Medical Center’s Emergency Department, Express Care or a specialty practice.
+When the student is referred off-site, the resulting bill is the student’s responsibility.
 Throat cultures can be done on-site and billed to the student’s insurance.

 Pregnancy tests can be obtained in Health Services for a minimal charge.
 Condoms are also available outside the Health Services Office.

-Appointments can be made with local practitioners for a wide variety of healthcare needs such as gynecological, ophthalmology, orthopedic, dermatology or dental.
+Appointments can be made with local practitioners for a wide variety of healthcare needs such as gynecology, ophthalmology, orthopedic, dermatology or dental.